 Michael Svärd is docent (reader / associate professor) in chemical engineering.
 His main expertise is in the general area of separation processes, with particular focus on crystallization: crystal nucleation, growth, polymorphism and thermodynamics of solid-liquid phase equilibria.
+He is Swedish representative in the European Federation of Chemical Engineering (EFCE) Working Party on Crystallization.

 Currently active fields of research:

 Fundamental, underlying mechanisms of crystal nucleation from solution, with focus on organic compounds.
-What is the role of solute clusters in the process of nucleation, in particular for the competition between possible crystal phases?
+What is the role of soluteclustersin the process of nucleation, in particular for the competition between possible crystal phases?
 Involved in two projects on this topic:

 1. CLUSTER (2020-2023) Project manager.
 This work explores non-classical pathways to primary nucleation of organic molecular crystals from solution, and the role of clusters in solution.
 The work is financed by Vetenskapsrådet - the Swedish Research Council (grant no. 2019-05059.)